adilkaraoz/mcl_with_vagrant/README.md

 ## Notes
 *   At the first run, it takes some time to download image and bootstap file. (downloading blocks)
 *   You don't have to use the komodo commands with ./, komodod and komodo-cli already added to your path.
 So, you can run with `komodod` directly
+*   If you want to run Ubuntu 18.04 download https://github.com/adilkaraoz/mcl_with_vagrant/archive/0.0.2.zip and extract.
+Follow same steps above.
+*   If you want to run Ubuntu 16.04 download https://github.com/adilkaraoz/mcl_with_vagrant/archive/v0.0.1.zip and extract.
+Follow same steps above.

 # Türkçe
-Bu repo tüm MCL mining veya staking yapmak için gereksinimleri içeren Ubuntu 18.04 vagrant imajını içerir.
+Bu repo tüm MCL mining veya staking yapmak için gereksinimleri içeren Ubuntu 20.04 vagrant imajını içerir.
 Detaylı bilgiyi http://marmara.io adresinde bulabilirsiniz.

 ## Gereklilikler
 *   https://www.virtualbox.org/wiki/Downloads adresinden Virtual Box'ı indirin ve yükleyin.